 The 1960s saw the coming of the Meyer Jeep Cab for CJ-5 and CJ-6 owners.
 The cab was advertised as having been "owner-designed".
 It lays claim to being ideal for the construction site as well as the country club, and in the Meyer brochure the only Jeep shown is a Tuxedo Park Mark IV (CJ-5A), the deluxe version of the CJ-5.
-This CJ-6A Tuxedo Park Mark IV with Meyer half cab from Jim and Peg Marski's Historic Civilian Jeeps Collection was photographed by Jim Allen.
+This CJ-6A Tuxedo Park Mark IV with Meyer half cab from Jim Marski's Historic Civilian Jeeps Collection was photographed by Jim Allen.

 An early version of the Meyer half cab had two horizontally sliding window panes.
 Although by this time most Jeeps were fitted with electric turn signals, the windows were still uncomfortable in that it was not possible to open them fully.
 On this version the doors appear not to be easily removable.
 The doors are also missing the stamped stiffening ribs found on later model.
 This photo courtesy of Bill Norris.

 Several photos in the Meyer brochure show Jeeps with Meyer snowplows installed.
 As with Koenig Iron Works, Meyer was already in the business of supplying equipment for Jeeps, when it began manufacturing hard tops.
 Meyer cabs are easily identified by their unusual-shaped door windows and their doors with the two strengthening horizontal ribs.
 The rear of the full cab has a slight forward lean.
 Meyer refers to these features as lending a "modern" appearance to their cabs.
 They also mention "station wagon-like" rear visibility with the large rear windows.
 (That seems to be a stretch when comparing the Meyer cab windows with Kelly's Custom Cab and Koenig's Super Cab windows.)